 Cosmic radiation damage will produce an increase in both the mean CCD dark current and the non-gaussian tail of "warm" (damaged) pixels in the ACA CCD.
-This is illustrated in Figure 5.5, which shows the distribution of dark current shortly after launch (gray) and in 2003-Apr (black).
-The background non-uniformity caused by warm pixels (dark current > 100 e-/sec) is the main contributor to star centroiding error, though the effect is substantially reduced by code within the aspect pipeline which detects and removes most warm pixels.
+This is illustrated in Figure 5.6, which shows the distribution of dark current shortly after launch (gray) and in 2003-Apr (black).
+The background non-uniformity caused by warm pixels (dark current $> 100~{\rm e^-/sec}$) is the main contributor to star centroiding error, though the effect is substantially reduced by code within the aspect pipeline which detects and removes most warm pixels.

 Prior to May-2003, the number of warm pixels was increasing at a rate of 2% of the CCD pixels per year.
 At that time the operating temperature of the CCD was reduced from -10 C to -15 C. This had the desired effect of decreasing the dark current of each pixel by a factor of almost 2, and thereby reducing the number of warm pixels by 40%.
-At this temperature our analysis shows that we expect no degradation of X-ray image quality (due to aspect) even after 15 years on orbit (http://cxc.harvard.edu/mta/ASPECT/aca\15yr\perform).
+At this temperature our analysis shows that we expect no degradation of X-ray image quality (due to aspect) even after 15 years on orbit (http://cxc.harvard.edu/mta/ASPECT/aca_15yr_perform).

-Dark current calibrations are performed approximately four times per year.
+Dark current calibrations are performed approximately three times per year.
 Because the ACA has no shutter, a dark current calibration must be done with Chandra pointing at a star field which is as free from optical sources as possible.
-Furthermore, in order to minimize dark current accumulation during the CCD readout, only a small portion (typically 128 rows) of the CCD is actually digitized after each 30 second integration.
 Five full-frame CCD maps are collected, each with slight pointing offsets in order to allow removal of field stars.
 The entire calibration procedure takes approximately 3 hours.